Rithikraj7/DSA-Programs/README.md

 # DSA-Programs

-Write a function that takes an array of integers and a rotation count as input and rotates the elements of the array to the right by the given rotation count.
+Write a function in java that takes an array of integers and a rotation count as input and rotates the elements of the array to the right by the given rotation count.

 Example: